chitangchin/BuildathonFrontend/README.md

 ## API Integration

-The frontend interacts with the backend Flask API to fetch route details and audio descriptions.
+The frontend interacts with the backend Flask API to fetch server health, route details, and the audio file.

 ### Checking the health of the backend server